blabla1337/skf-flask/skf/markdown/knowledge_base/146-knowledge_base--Runtime_environment--.md

 **Description:**

-Whenever you use runtime environments you want to make sure these are not susceptibele for buffer overflows since this could lead to compromise of your application.
+Whenever you use runtime environments you want to make sure these are not susceptible for buffer overflows since this could lead to compromise of your application.